 More Uses for ArtificiaI Intelligence and Machine Learning

 If Ben does decide to pursue responsible AI and ML as a career path, he’ll find that there are many varied applications for it.
-All kinds of industries are beginning to make use of its assistance, everywhere from business efficiency to healthcare and improving democracy.
+All kinds of industries are beginning to make use of its assistance, everywhere from healthcare and music therapy to improving democracy.
 That’s why at Infused Innovations, we’re committed to growing in our understanding and application of AI and ML.
 We also acknowledge and prioritize the importance of doing so responsibly.
 We live in an age where technology is changing rapidly.
 The evolution that comes with these changes—both biological and artificial—will surely prove to be even more fascinating than what can happen in a video game.